Boys Town (organization)

-Boys Town, officially Father Flanagan's Boys' Home, is a non-profit organization based in Boys Town, Nebraska, dedicated to caring for children and families.
+Boys Town, officially Father Flanagan's Boys' Home, is a nonprofit based in Boys Town, Nebraska dedicated to caring for children and families.

 History

 Boys Town was founded on December 12, 1917, as an orphanage for boys.
 Originally known as "The City of Little Men", the organization was begun by Edward J. Flanagan, a Roman Catholic priest, while he worked in the Diocese of Omaha.
-Using a loan of $90, he first rented a home at 25th and Dodge streets, in Omaha, to care for five boys, the first of whom was named John Kresse.
+Using a loan of $90, he first rented a home at 25th and Dodge streets, in Omaha, to care for five boys.
 From these beginnings, the City of Little Men developed new juvenile care methods in 20th-century America, emphasizing "social preparation as a model for public boys' homes worldwide".

-1921–1948: Father Flanagan develops Boys Town
+Flanagan is now a candidate for beatification.

+1917–1921: Early growth and move to Overlook Farm

+Boys Town quickly grew from the original five boys living in a home in downtown Omaha in 1917 to more than 100 boys by early 1918.
+The increase required a relocation in 1919 to South Omaha.
+Flanagan had been contending with criticism about having kids of different races, religions, nationalities, and backgrounds all living together under the same roof.
+Mounting societal tensions and the need for even more space led to Flanagan’s 1921 decision to relocate Boys Town to Overlook Farm.

 In 1921, Father Flanagan purchased Overlook Farm on the outskirts of Omaha and moved his boys' home there.
 The move to Overlook Farm was a major step in Father Flanagan's plan to create a developed community.
 In time, the Home became known as the Village of Boys Town.
 By the 1930s, hundreds of boys lived at the Village, which was developed to include a school, dormitories, and administration buildings.
-The boys elected their own government, including a mayor, council and commissioners.
+Adapting the "Junior Republic" model, the boys elected their own government, including a mayor, council, and commissioners.
 In 1936, the community of Boys Town was designated as an official village in the state of Nebraska.

 By the late 1930s, Boys Town's development and staff efforts to court public support had made it the subject of many newspaper and magazine articles.
 In 1938, producers from MGM Studios traveled to Boys Town to discuss the prospects of a movie about the Home.
-A few months later, Spencer Tracy and Mickey Rooney, two of the biggest stars of the day, and a 61-member crew arrived at Boys Town to begin ten days of on-location filming.
-After Tracy won an Academy Award for his role, the Academy had another statuette inscribed, for Father Flanagan.
+A few months later, actors Spencer Tracy and Mickey Rooney, along with a 61-member crew, arrived at Boys Town to begin ten days of on-location filming.
+Tracy won an Academy Award for his role.

-On May 15, 1948, Father Flanagan suffered a fatal heart attack in Berlin, Germany.
-By the time of his death, daily life for the boys in the Village had become a mix of school, work, play, and family togetherness.
-The "City of Little Men" was thriving and so were its young citizens.

-1948–1972: Monsignor Nicholas H. Wegner
+In 1943, Boys Town adopted as its image and logo a picture of a boy carrying a younger boy on his back, captioned "He Ain't Heavy, He's My Brother," a phrase originating with the United Free Church of Scotland.

-In September, the new archbishop of Omaha, Gerald T. Bergan, named Monsignor Nicholas H. Wegner as Boys Town's second executive director.
-Monsignor Wegner aspired to continue his predecessor's expansion plans, double Boys Town's population, and attain financial security for the Home in keeping with Father Flanagan's intentions.
-From a waiting list of three thousand boys, Monsignor Wegner took in about fifty boys each month.
-The best records available indicate that the Home's population peaked at 880, in the 1960s.
+When Flanagan suffered a fatal heart attack in Berlin, Germany in 1948, the archbishop of Omaha, Gerald T. Bergan, named Monsignor Nicholas H. Wegner as Boys Town's second executive director.
+The best records available indicate that the home's population peaked at 880, in the 1960s.